Building Ray from source#

 python python/ray/setup-dev.py

-[Advanced] You can also optionally skip creating symbolic link for directories of your choice.
+You can optionally skip creating symbolic links for specific directories:

 # This links all folders except "_private" and "dashboard" without user prompt.